Diversionary foreign policy: Negative

-However, all of these benefits depend on success in the diversionary war that the government facing domestic strife incites.
+However, all of these benefits depend on success in said diversionary foreign policy.
 Failure in these international actions would backfire against the leader's initial intent.
-As a result, the leader would likely face more domestic strife, possibly hastening his or her loss of power.
+As a result, the leader would likely face more domestic strife, possibly hastening their loss of power.

 Nevertheless, this possible negative effect is addressed in the Diversionary War Theory.
 The theory itself states that rational leaders facing a near inevitable removal from office become more likely to gamble on a risky diversionary war.
 If the existing dissatisfaction is prompting their removal from office, a diversionary foreign policy only leaves room for gain.

 Evolution

 Although the theory was not officially addressed in academia until the past half-century, the benefits of a diversionary foreign policy had long been accepted by governments and others as conventional wisdom.

 In 1956, Simmel and Lewis A. Coser both published work applying the in-group/out-group psychology hypothesis towards International Relations.
 Essentially, their work postulated that populations of nations increase their cohesion during times of conflict with an out-group (another nation, organization, etc.).
 This often includes rallying around the country's leader.
 As an example, President George W. Bush's approval ratings soared to 80% following the attacks on September 11, 2001.
 This type of response suggests that leaders have an incentive to manufacture conflict whenever they are in the need of a boost of popularity.
 However, a 2022 study found that, using similar logic, presidents receive similar approval boosts when terminating a conflict.
 This lessens the cynicism required for most theories of diversionary foreign policy and shows evidence of another tool presidents can, and may, use for diversionary purposes.

 From this assertion, scholars have used this conventional wisdom to expand and test the theory's true applications.
 A significant number of studies have attempted to establish connections between the instigation of war as a way to divert attention from a struggling economy, or general low approval ratings.
 In addition, the theory has diverged into contemporary and traditional perspectives.